 I am a recently retired professor from Keene State College in Keene, NH.
 I have practiced Vipassana meditation since 1979 and have had significant experiences in many different religions and spiritual traditions.
 I have taught meditation at Keene State College to students in many courses and to faculty and staff; at the local hospital; at the County jail; and at the Monadnock Mindfulness Practice Center which I helped to found in 2002.

 My intention for the website is to provide a resource to share what I have learned about mindfulness, about meditation, and about life.
-I am currently restructuring the website and have intended to begin a blog for a couple years now but am pretty certain it will start just after Labor Day.

 What mindfulness is and isn't